Checo132/Chuks-Kitchen/README.md

 ### Scalability Considerations

-If the platform scales from hundreds to thousands of users:
+If the platform scales from hundreds to ten thousands of users:

 * A production-grade relational database (e.g., PostgreSQL) would replace in-memory storage.
 * Caching (Redis) could improve food menu performance.